teaconmc/Biluochun-2021/README.md

 Requires authorization.

-Update information for the team with the specified name.
+Update information for the team with the specified id.

 Payload is `multipart/form-data`.
 Note that there is session-based CSRF protection, so the POST request MUST include session data.